 Our Past, Present & Future

-When a teammate learned of these details, he suggested that they do something since, as college football players, they were in a position to make a difference.
-The Nittany Lions football team rallied around the idea of leveraging a summer strength and conditioning competition into a fund raising event called Lift For Life® by opening it up to their fans and the media.
+When a teammate learned of these challenges, he suggested that they do something since they were in a position to shine their spotlight on those who needed a voice.
+The Nittany Lion football team rallied around the idea of leveraging a summer strength and conditioning competition into a fund raising event called Lift For Life® by opening it up to their fans and the media.
 They soon realized that the benefits of this new organization were far greater than they had imagined.

 The football student-athletes who were involved with leading this effort essentially created internship experiences for themselves by reaching out to industry professional mentors.
 The benefits of an on campus summer internships are well documented, but are often void from the college experience of student-athletes because of their year-round commitment to the sport.
 They also realized their teammates were actively engaged because this was something the team had ownership over, not a community service project that was planned by someone else.
 Finally, they learned that kidney cancer is one of more than 7,000 rare diseases (such as cystic fibrosis, Ewing's sarcoma or Fanconi anemia), affecting more than 30-million Americans.
 And in a short time they were making a big difference.